 I do both creative writing workshops – for example, teaching children how to use vivid descriptive language to bring their ideas to life – and large assembly-style talks on key topics in my books such as space, fear, and the millions of things around us we cannot see.
 I also explain how I became a writer, talk about the importance of reading, and give lots of advice on how to improve your own writing."

 I have seven years of teaching experience, which means I’m comfortable talking to all age ranges – whether it’s EYFS and KS1 for my picture books, ages 7-12 for my chapter books, or talking to 13+ children about my work as an author.
 I also talk to older children about key PSCHE topics, such as gender politics and the importance of empathy.

 Maximum number in any one session:

 I ask for a maximum of 35 children in a writing workshop – for an assembly-style talk, the sky’s the limit!
 Currently my highest number has been 600…

 No of sessions per day:

-I can fit 3-4 one-hour sessions into a day, depending on exactly what your school needs.
+I can offer 3 sessions in a day, depending on exactly what your school needs.

 An hour is the ideal amount of time for one of my talks or workshops – although longer is even better if possible!